BuvinJT/distbuilder/docs/LowLevel.md

 ### Installer Scripting

-While both QtIWF, and the distbuilder additions to it, provide many build-in features for customizing installers, nothing can provide more open ended flexibility than writing your own scripts.
+While both QtIFW, and the distbuilder additions to it, provide many build-in features for customizing installers, nothing can provide more open ended flexibility than writing your own scripts.